Eadgyth/Programming-Editor/docs/index.md

 <hr>
 <h4> Example for a Java program</h4>
+For Java the settings could be as simple as in the example for Python above: Just have a Java file with a main method in any direcory which is set as the project directory.
-This example simulates a Java project with a directory structure that includes a source directory, an output directory and a main class file that is part of a package: The 'Hello World' program was saved as HelloWorld.java in the directory ..\helloworld\scr\hello where 'helloworld' is the indended project directory. 'src' is defined as the source root directory inside the project and 'hello' is a directory that corresponds to the package which the source file belongs to.
+However, this example simulates a Java project with a directory structure that includes a source directory, an output directory and a main class that belongs to a package: The 'Hello World' program was saved as HelloWorld.java in the directory ..\helloworld\scr\hello where 'helloworld' is the indended project directory. 'src' is defined as the source root directory inside the project and 'hello' is a directory that corresponds to the package which the source file belongs to.
 The package name is declared at the top of the code.
 The